canonical-ols/snapstore-snap-docs/en/install.md

 ### Prepared database

-Choose this approach if you are experience with PostgreSQL and want to setup a production ready installation.
+Choose this approach if you are experienced with PostgreSQL and want to setup a production ready installation.

 You will need to create a database:

     CREATE DATABASE dbname;

 And a new user:

     CREATE ROLE user LOGIN CREATEROLE PASSWORD 'password';

 The user needs to be able to create objects in the database:

     GRANT CREATE ON DATABASE dbname TO user;

 A prepared database must have the [btree_gist](https://www.postgresql.org/docs/current/static/btree-gist.html) extension installed.
 This extension requires superuser privileges to create.
 You should connect to DBNAME as a superuser and create the extension:

     CREATE EXTENSION btree_gist;

 Once the database is prepared, set the connection string.

-    sudo snap-store-proxy config \
+    sudo snap-proxy config proxy.db.connection="postgresql://USER:PASSWORD@HOST:PGPORT/DBNAME"
-        proxy.db.connection="postgresql://USER:PASSWORD@HOST:PGPORT/DBNAME"

 The connection string behaves as per [normal PostgreSQL clients](https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING)